Zuraiz270/dune-analytics-explorer/README.md

 - **Streamlit Web App**:
   - User-friendly interface for entering query parameters (`symbol`, `period`).
   - Real-time updates on query execution status.
+  - Display query results as an interactive table.
+  - Visualize `volume_usd` and `fees_usd` with bar and line charts.
   - Downloadable Parquet file with query results.
   - Deployed for easy access without requiring a local setup.